Science Fiction & Fantasy Illustration Giclée Prints, Original Paintings, Private Commissions

 Are any of your originals for sale?

 Yes, they are... some of them.
 If you look in GALLERIES & SHOP above, then follow the ORIGINALS FOR SALE link.
 I also take on private commissions.
 If interested, please click on CONTACT above.

 where do you get your ideas?

 Sainsbury's and sometimes Tesco's.
 Only fibbing.
 Ideas can come from anywhere... but mostly from observing the natural world.
 I have been drawing and painting ever since I was a baby.
-I would copy all the animals in my many nature books and visit the local pond, making a note of all the creatures I'd find there.
-In my teens, I began reading fantasy, especially the Elric and Hawkmoon novels of Michael Moorcock.
+I would copy all the animals in my many nature books and visit the local pond, making notes of all the creatures I'd find there.
+In my teens, I began reading fantasy literature, especially the Elric and Hawkmoon novels of Michael Moorcock.
 This began my love of Fantasy and Science Fiction...

-Absorbing all this fantastical literature, my nature art started to change somewhat and become a bit more weird.
+...However, my nature art started to change somewhat and become a bit more weird.
 Birds I drew would have two or maybe even three heads, and be the size of castles.
 Clusters of shells would become ethereal space cities.
 Frogs and toads would become long and s t r e t c h e d.
-And so it began... my journey into the exotic colourful visions of the mind, where one can have great fun exploring the mystical and the other-worldly... a journey that I still walk I'm pleased to say.
+And so began my journey into the exotic colourful visions of the mind, where one can have great fun exploring the mystical and the other-worldly... a journey that I still walk today I'm pleased to say.

 How do you become an artist?